woodem/woo-doc/sphinx2/source/user/installation.rst

 .. admonition:: Ubuntu

-   Installation from pre-compiled packages is the recommended method of installation.
+   Installation from pre-compiled packages is **no longer** the recommended method of installation.
+The packages are often broken or out of date.
+For the posterity, outdated instructions follow; use at your own danger.

    You will receive updates automatically via your system's package manager. `Woo-daily package archive <https://code.launchpad.net/~eudoxos/+archive/woo-daily>`_ contains the packages.
 The oldest supported version is 14.04 LTS, but you are well advised to stay with newer (e.g. last LTS) if possible.

    Open the terminal and type::